On this page13

 The Psychology Behind Both

-Here's what skeptics miss: both systems work as psychological tools regardless of mystical beliefs.
+What skeptics tend to miss: both systems work as psychological tools regardless of mystical beliefs.
 They're projection surfaces for your unconscious mind.

 Tarot operates similarly but with more flexibility.
 Those archetypal images — The Hermit, The Lovers, Death — trigger personal associations.
 The reader helps you explore these connections.